LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/1.0/index.md

   <img class="govuk-!-margin-bottom-3" src="/assets/images/SubmitAnApplication.png" alt="A diagram showing how the Submit an application API works.">
 </a>

-This diagram demonstrates how the Send a document API works to support users.
+This diagram demonstrates how the Submit an application API works to support users.

 When a user submits information to update the register, the HMLR system will respond by sending a unique application ID.
 Users can use this ID to receive information about the status of their application.